Haywood County License Hearing Guide

 Hardship/Restricted License in Tennessee

-• Costs and Application Process: The application process for a restricted license involves submitting an application to the Tennessee Department of Safety and Homeland Security and paying the required fees.
+• Costs and Application Process: The cost of a restricted license varies.
+You will need to apply through the Tennessee Department of Safety and Homeland Security and provide documentation to support your eligibility.

 Getting Your License Back